Introduction: Warm Boot Socks for Any Foot

 Insert the lace in the grommets. (picture 1)

-Before you close the pompom completely, insert the end of the late.
+Before you close the pompom completely, insert the end of the lace.
 Then continue stitching across and through the edges but this time always pass the needle also through the lace.
-When the pompom is closed completely, know and cut the thread. (pictures 7 and 8)
+When the pompom is closed completely, know and cut the thread. (pictures 5 and 6)

 Step 9: More Warm and Comforting Pictures!